gorillalogic/nestjs-graphql-nats-stack/README.md

   ```bash
   aws s3 sync ./dist s3://<bucket-name>
   ```

+## Authentication

+- PKCE Authentication is used with Cognito, the flow is like this:
+  - React App attemps to read token stored in the Redux store.
+  - When token is found
+    - Attach as Bearer token to any graphql requests until a expired or invalid code is returned.
+    - Graphql Gateway verifies jwt token using Cognito APIs.
+Cognito randomized username is then used as identity id in the microservices.
+  - When token is not found.
+    - Redirects to cognito hosted page for authentication so the user can sign in or sign up.
+Code challenge/verifier pair is generated and challenge is passed as param.
+    - Cognito Auth page will redirect to the origin passing a single use token.
+    - React App retrieves Cognito token endpoint passing the single use token and the code verifier is passed as param.
+    - If successful, Cognito responds with jwt tokens.
+    - React App saves jwt tokens in redux store which are attached to future graphql requests.

+## Authorization
+- RBAC, but for now any user is hardcoded with the `user` role.
+Manual testing was done to verify a potential admin role, but no feature requires this.

+## Backend Database
+- MariaDB for production (AWS RDS), mysql 8 used locally.
+- Migrations and ORM is done using [TypeORM](https://typeorm.io)

 ## Where to test
 - Write me a DM for access to a hosted app or use a domain of your choice.